xcthulhu/armadeus/software/demos/ApfDacClientServer/README.txt

-The server is able to works without I2C bus you should ativate it as described in the DAC documentation page: http://www.armadeus.com/wiki/index.php?title=DAC
+The server is able to works without I2C bus.
+But you should ativate it as described in the DAC documentation page: http://www.armadeus.com/wiki/index.php?title=DAC
 If running on a PC, the server will only simulate the DAC programming.